microsoft/PlanetaryComputerDataCatalog/docs/concepts/computing.md

 ## Use VS Code to connect to a remote Jupyter Kernel

-See [Using VS Code](../overview/using-vscode.md) for how to use Visual Studio Code as a user interface for the Planetary Computer's Compute.
+See [Using VS Code](../overview/ui-vscode) for how to use Visual Studio Code as a user interface for the Planetary Computer's Compute.

+## Use GitHub Codespaces

+See [Use GitHub Codespaces](../overview/ui-codespaces) for how to use [GitHub Codespaces][codespaces] as a user interface and execution environment using data from the on the Planetary Computer catalog.

 ## Use our Dask Gateway